Fernando Torres: 2003–06: Senior debut and early years

-Torres made his debut for the senior team on 6 September 2003 in a friendly against Portugal.
-His first goal for Spain came against Italy on 28 April 2004.
+Torres debuted for the Spanish senior squad on 6 September 2003 in a friendly against Portugal, scoring his first goal against Italy on 28 April 2004.
 He was selected for the Spanish squad for UEFA Euro 2004.
 After appearing as a late substitute in Spain's first two group games, he started for the deciding game against Portugal.
 Spain were losing 1–0 and, towards the end of the game, he hit the post.

 Torres scored 7 goals in 11 appearances in qualifying for the 2006 FIFA World Cup, making him Spain's top scorer for qualification, including a vital two goals against Belgium and his first international hat-trick against San Marino.
 At his first ever appearance in a FIFA World Cup finals at the 2006 World Cup in Germany, Torres scored the final goal in a 4–0 victory over Ukraine with a volley.
 In the second group match, Torres scored twice against Tunisia, first in the 76th minute to take Spain 2–1 into the lead, and then again from a penalty kick in the 90th.
 With three goals, he finished the tournament as Spain's top scorer alongside fellow striker David Villa.